 Chris' experience of advising on regulatory issues in the wider financial services sector includes advising:

-· UK firms on their internal market abuse investigations and reporting obligations; and
+•Firms on their internal market abuse and other investigations, as well as on their regulatory reporting obligations; and

-· Firms that have inadvertently carried on regulated activities in the UK without an FSA permission on the regularisation of their activities, and their strategy for approaching the FSA and defending any action it might take against them.
+•Firms that have inadvertently carried on regulated activities in the UK without a Part 4A permission, on the regularisation of their affairs.

 Before Edwards Wildman